 Spring/Autumn gear list for Camino

 The main difference from Summer season gear is that you need more protection from rain and cold.
-April and October are the rainiest months in Spain.
-Everything between those you can still manage with Summer hiking gear.
-Starting from October you will need to add or replace a few items.
-Good thing is that you will not need to carry as much water with you as in the Summer.
+March, April and October are the rainiest months in Spain.
+In early March there still might be some snow in the northern mountain passages.

 If you have specific bonus clothes that you want to wear just for airport travel, then I suggest you send those ahead to your end destination.
 A great option is to send the extra stuff to Casa Ivar and pick them up once you reach Santiago.
 Your knees will thank you later.